Benjamin Netanyahu: Sixth term

 In October 2024, a drone attack believed to have originated from Lebanon was made on Netanyahu's residence in Caesarea.
-Netanyahu was not in the residence at the time, and no casualties were reported.
-Netanyahu accused Hezbollah of trying to assassinate him in the attack.
+Netanyahu was not in the residence, and no casualties were reported.
+Netanyahu accused Hezbollah of trying to assassinate him.

 On 5 November 2024, Netanyahu fired defense minister Gallant, who had advocated for a short-term diplomatic deal.
 The firing triggered protests throughout Israel.
-On 21 November 2024, the International Criminal Court issued arrest warrants for Netanyahu, Gallant and Hamas military commander Mohammed Deif for alleged war crimes committed during the Gaza war.
+On 21 November, the International Criminal Court issued arrest warrants for Netanyahu, Gallant and Hamas military commander Mohammed Deif for alleged war crimes committed during the Gaza war.
 Netanyahu described the ruling as "absurd and false lies" and said the decision is "antisemitic".

 On the night of 18 March 2025, Israel launched a surprise attack on the Gaza Strip, effectively ending the January 2025 Gaza war ceasefire.
-Netanyahu was scheduled on 18 March to testify in his corruption trial, but as a result of the attacks, the legal proceedings were postponed.
+Netanyahu was scheduled on 18 March to testify in his corruption trial, but as a result of the attacks, the proceedings were postponed.
 In March 2025, Netanyahu fired Ronen Bar, chief of Shin Bet, citing a loss of confidence.
 Bar accused the government of firing him for investigating Qatar's involvement and influence in the Prime Minister's Office, in a case known as the Qatari connection affair.